TheBlob42/houdini.nvim/README.md

 The escape sequences which are used to escape a certain mode or prompt

-> Check `:help mode()` for a detailed explanation of all the available options
+> Check `:help mode()` for a detailed explanation of all the available mode options
-> See the [default configuration](#configuration) for all cases supported "out of the box"
+> See the [default configuration](#configuration) for all cases supported "out of the box" (and how its done)

-You can provide another sequence as a string or even use a function for more customization
+You can provide your own sequence as a string or even use a function for more customization

 ```lua
 require('houdini').setup {